Approximation Algorithms for Maximin Fair Division: Fair Division of Chores

-As we only need to address the setting in which the agents value the chores in the same order.
-Hence, throughout this section we solely focus on ordered instances wherein the chores are indexed, say $g_1, g_2, \ldots, g_m$, such that for every agent $i$ we have $ v_{i} (g_a) \leq v_{i} (g_b)$ (i.e., $ |v_{i} (g_a)| \geq |v_{i} (g_b)|$), for all indices $ a<b$.
-Specifically, the approximation algorithm iteratively allocates the chores in increasing order of their indices and maintains a partial allocation, $\A=(A_1, \ldots, A_n)$, of the chores assigned so far.
+Our approximation algorithm iteratively allocates the chores in increasing order of their indices and maintains a partial allocation, $\A=(A_1, \ldots, A_n)$, of the chores assigned so far.
 In order to assign a chore the algorithm selects a bundle, $A_i$, by considering a directed graph, $G(\A)$, that captures the envy between agents.
 The nodes in this envy graph represent the agents and it contains a directed edge from $i$ to $j$ iff $i$ envies $j$, i.e., $v_i(A_i) < v_i(A_j)$.

-We restate Lemma~\ref{lemma:envy}, for the case of chores (The same proof works for the case of chores).
+We restate Lemma~\ref{lemma:envy} for the case of chores; the proof of the following lemma is identical to that of Lemma~\ref{lemma:envy}.

-\begin{lemma}[\cite{lipton-envy-graph}] Given a partial allocation $\A=(A_1, \ldots, A_n)$ of a subset of chores $S \in [m]$, we can find another partial allocation $\B=(B_1, \ldots, B_n)$ of $S$ in polynomial time such that \begin{enumerate} \item[(i)] The valuations of agents for their bundles do not decrease: $v_i(B_i) \geq v_i(A_i)$ for all $i \in [n]$. \item[(ii)] The envy graph $G(\B)$ is acyclic. \end{enumerate} \end{lemma}
+\begin{lemma}[\cite{lipton-envy-graph}] Given a partial allocation $\A=(A_1, \ldots, A_n)$ of a subset of chores $S \subseteq [m]$, we can find another partial allocation $\B=(B_1, \ldots, B_n)$ of $S$ in polynomial time such that \begin{enumerate} \item[(i)] The valuations of agents for their bundles do not decrease: $v_i(B_i) \geq v_i(A_i)$ for all $i \in [n]$. \item[(ii)] The envy graph $G(\B)$ is acyclic. \end{enumerate} \end{lemma}

 {

 }